 It is also possible to have a combination of these types.
 In certain cases, medication can work very well.
-In other cases, medication doesn’t work or can even make symptoms worse, especially with sleep, appetite and weight.
+But, in other cases, medication doesn’t work or can even make symptoms worse, especially with sleep, appetite and weight.
 This is because ADHD medication is usually a stimulant that helps when your brain is too slow, but can backfire when your brain is too fast.

-The brain pictures below — created by EEG technology — show imbalances.
-Orange and red are too much electricity.
-The darker blues are too little electricity.
+The brain pictures below, created by EEG technology, show imbalances.
+Orange and red indicate too much electricity.
+The darker blues show too little electricity.
 The colors in between: the greens, yellows, light blues, are within a statistically normal average, which usually does not cause symptoms.
 When you see big red areas or dark blue areas, then you are more likely to experience problems in brain function.

 ADHD often has too much slow electricity in the front of the brain.
 Depression often has a lopsided amount of electricity: one side has more electricity than the other.
 Anxiety is usually too much fast electricity.
 Migraines may have too much variation in slow waves, or too little of a medium slow wave called the alpha wave.

 A 14-year-old child with ADHD struggled in school.
 He had sleep issues, allergies, depression, problems with skin and difficulty staying awake during the day.
 His brain map assessment showed too many slow delta brain waves.
 While he made every effort to listen to lectures and do his work, his brain keeps telling him to go to sleep.
 This is one of the most common types of ADHD I see in both children and adults, who constantly struggle against too many sleepy brain waves.

 After 17 sessions of treatment we cleared up most of the red.
 He started getting a full night’s sleep.
 His allergies greatly reduced, and teachers and sport coaches saw huge changes.
-His grades started to rise.
-His skin cleared up, and he won the Most Improved Player’s award on his sports team.
+Grades started to rise, his skin cleared up, and he won the Most Improved Player’s award on his sports team.

 See Images of Your Brain